CDRT/docs/tbct/tbct.md

 ![System Deploy Mode](../img/reference/tbct/tbct3.png)
 </div>
-On the right side of the Security Actions section the user can select the check box next to **Use different credentials to connect to target machine** to expand the user interface to show additional input fields.
+On the right side of the Security Actions section the user can select the check box next to <b>Use different credentials to connect to target machine</b> to expand the user interface to show additional input fields.
 When connecting to a remote machine over the network, a username and password for a local administrator account of the targeted machine must be supplied.
 On a domain network, the username may need to be in the format of "\<domain\>\\\<username\>".

 ?>The user CANNOT use different credentials when targeting the local machine.